bluetoother/ble-shepherd/README.md

     });
     ```

-    * Add private service, if characteristic is not a public one, you need to register characteristic definition by refer to the section [How to define your own Service and Characteristic](#addDefinition), or you will need to process raw buffer of characteristic value by yourself.
+    * Add Characteristics into a private
+        - If the Characteristic is not a public-defined one, you need to register its definition first[(see section "How to define your own Service and Characteristic")](#addDefinition).
+You can also parse/build raw packet of a Characteristic value on your own without doing the registration of your private definitions.

     ```js
-    // if characteristic definition is not registered, type of characteristic value must be buffer var charsInfo = [
+    // if Characteristic definition is not registered, type of a Characteristic value can only be a buffer var charsInfo = [
-        { uuid: 'aa11', name: 'data', permit: [ 'Read' ], prop: [ 'Read' ], val: new Buffer([10, 20, 30]) },
+        { uuid: 'aa11', name: 'data', permit: [ 'Read' ], prop: [ 'Read' ], val: new Buffer([ 10, 20, 30 ) },
-        { uuid: 'aa12', name: 'config', permit: [ 'Write' ], prop: [ 'Write' ], val: new Buffer([1]) },
+        { uuid: 'aa12', name: 'config', permit: [ 'Write' ], prop: [ 'Write' ], val: new Buffer([ 1 ]) },
-        { uuid: 'aa13', name: 'period', permit: [ 'Write '], prop: [ 'Write '], val: new Buffer([100]) }
+        { uuid: 'aa13', name: 'period', permit: [ 'Write '], prop: [ 'Write '], val: new Buffer([ 100 ]) }
     ],
     servInfo = {
         uuid: '0xaa10',